TwinLizzie/NGnoidTV/NGNUITY.md

 Anarchists will always fail. r/WorkReform will fail, too.

-### Why do we need Technology?
+### Why Technology?
 Why not work toward Reform?
 Why not live in the woods and hunt Baboons?

 The primitivist, baboon-hunting lifestyle would only work for a small population of people and also assumes that you don't have health conditions that require medication and pharmaceuticals in order to correct.